 -Xmx8G: allow JEB to use up to 8 Gb of memory.

-The settings in jvmopt.txt must be on a single line.
-After modifying this file, restart JEB with the platform-specific start-up script.
-On startup, a message in the logger output will reflect the updated capability:
+jvmopt.txt must be on a single line.
+After modifying this file, restart JEB with your usual start-up script.
+On start-up, a message in the logger output will reflect the updated capability:

-Note: do not attempt to edit the jeb.cfg files buried in bin/app or bin/jeb.app folders.
+Do not edit the configuration files buried in bin/app/... or bin/jeb.app/... folders.
 The memory settings in those files are automatically pulled from jvmopt.txt.

-The official JEB UI desktop client runs on 64-bit Windows, Linux, and macOS.
+The UI desktop client runs on 64-bit Windows, Linux, and macOS.

 The JEB back-end components, which can be used separately to build other clients or analysis pipelines, run on all systems (64-bit and 32-bit) for which a Java Runtime Environment version 8 or above is available.

 The only external dependency is a Java JRE or JDK.
-We strongly encourage users to install and use the Java JDK 8.191 to have a smooth JEB experience.
+We encourage users to install and use a recent Java JDK 8 to have a smooth JEB experience.

-Multiple instances of JEB3 can run natively without configuration changes.
+Multiple instances of JEB can run natively without configuration changes.

 --logfile=... flag.
 Consult the Usage info for additional details on that switch (